akarazhev/crypto-scout-test/doc/0.0.1/test-production-setup.md

 ## Considerations

-- **Resource loading**: Fixtures and compose files are loaded via the classloader and then resolved to disk paths.
-  Ensure the test runtime provides these resources on the filesystem (typical with Maven during test runs).
-If packaging/consuming as a JAR in another project, verify resource availability on disk or adjust build/runtime accordingly.
+- **Resource loading**: `BybitMockData` reads JSON fixtures directly from the classpath. `PodmanCompose` resolves compose assets via the classpath and will auto-extract the `podman/` directory to a temporary location if the resources are packaged in a JAR; when resources are available on disk (typical during Maven test runs), it uses them directly.
+No manual copying is necessary.
 - **PostgreSQL driver**: Required at test runtime when using `PodmanCompose` for JDBC readiness checks.
 Declared as optional in this library to avoid forcing it on consumers; add it to your test scope.